statsleelab/gauss/README.md

 transcriptome-wide association studies (`jepeg()` and `jepegmix()`), and
 v) apply corrections for the ‘Winner’s Curse’ biases (`fiqt()`).

+## Citing GAUSS

+Lee and Bacanu.
+GAUSS: A comprehensive R package for computation of linkage disequlibrium for variants, Gaussian imputation and TWAS analysis of cosmopolitan cohorts.

+## Author

+Donghyung Lee <leed13@miamioh.edu>

 ## Pre-installation: Setting Up GSL

 Before installing GAUSS, it is essential to set up the GNU Scientific